-Will the Spring 2017 convention be your first convention?
+Will the Fall 2017 convention be your first convention?
 Read below for what to expect.

 CRP conventions are a first and foremost a business meeting of the state Party, but they are also a chance to reconnect with friends and activists from around the state, talk with your Republican elected officials, learn new skills, and hear from inspiring speakers.